harukip/Sequence_labeling_wrapper_verification/README.md

-# Web_verification
+# Sequence Labeling for Wrapper Verification
-This project using CRF and Neural Network for Web data extraction
+This project using sequence labeling method for Wrapper verification
 ## Outline
 * [Training file generation](/Models/prepare_train_with_set.ipynb)
 * [CRF Layer used in Neural Network](/Models/crflayer.py)